Insight - No sign of peace for Turkey's Kurds after Erdogan victory

 Silvan's municipal government says 15 civilians aged 9 to 75 died in six separate curfews since August in the town of 85,000.

 The last curfew began two days after the election.
-Engin Gezici, 24, had returned from pastures 100 km (60 miles) north.
+Engin Gezici had returned from pastures 100 km (60 miles) north.

 The couple spent a night sheltering their three children in the kitchen as a firefight raged outside.
 In the morning, Engin told Sevgi he would find help.
 Minutes later, he lay dead, and his aunt Ismet, 63, was also hit.
 With roads shut, it was impossible to reach a hospital.